Important things to know!

 This podcast features Jari Laukkanen, M.D., Ph.D., a cardiologist and scientist at the Institute of Public Health and Clinical Nutrition, University of Eastern Finland, Kuopio.
 Dr. Laukkanen has been conducting long-term trials looking at the health effects of TRADITIONAL sauna use in a population of over 2,000 middle-aged men in Finland.
 The results?
 Massive reductions in mortality and memory disease in a dose-response fashion at 20-year follow-up!

 Hyperthermic Conditioning for Hypertrophy, Endurance, and Neurogenesis!

-Please keep in mind, Dr. Rhonda Patrick and Dr. Mercola that aren’t endorsed or sponsored by any sauna companies or manufacturers.
+Please keep in mind, none of these videos are endorsed or sponsored by any sauna companies or manufacturers.
 They just give you the raw data of what is healthiest to the human body.

 Top 10 Health Benefits of Sauna!

 Much has been made of the health benefits of sauna bathing.
 With good reason.
 Physically, nothing is more reinvigorating than a deep, healthy sweat every day.
 Tension fades.
 Muscles unwind.
 Mentally, we emerge relaxed, revived and ready for whatever the day may bring.

 A few minutes a day is all it takes to look and feel better.
 The body’s response to gentle, persistent heat is well-documented and proven day in and out by people all over the world.
 Which is why more and more doctors are recommending its purifying benefits.